MostafaMohamed-stu/CashCraft/README.md

 - [Ziad El Farhy](https://github.com/ziadelfarhy)
 - [DEV-12AM](https://github.com/DEV-12AM)

-## 🙏 Acknowledgments

-- shadcn/ui for the component library
-- Next.js team for the amazing framework
-- All contributors and users

 ## 📞 Support

 For support, email cashcraft@gmail.com or open an issue in the repository.